erincatto/box2d/docs/migration.md

 b2ChainId chainId = b2CreateChain(bodyId, &chainDef);
 ```

 Since chains are their own concept now, they get their own identifier, `b2ChainId`.
-You can view chains as macro objects, they create many `b2SmoothSegment` shapes internally.
+You can view chains as macro objects, they create many `b2ChainSegment` shapes internally.
 Normally you don't interact with these.
 However they are returned from queries.
-You can use `b2Shape_GetParentChain()` to get the `b2ChainId` for a smooth segment that you get from a query.
+You can use `b2Shape_GetParentChain()` to get the `b2ChainId` for a chain segment that you get from a query.

-> DO NOT destroy or modify a `b2SmoothSegment` that belongs to a chain shape directly
+> DO NOT destroy or modify a `b2ChainSegment` that belongs to a chain shape directly

 ### Creating a joint
 Joints are very similar in v3.0.
 The lack of C member functions changes initialization.